icarito/physics-with-xo/10_digital_to_analog.md

 ## Gnome Desktop, Audacity software

 In this environment we have a powerful tool, the Audacity application (version 1.3.11-beta), a free sound editor, is open source and multiplatform.
-To synthethize sounds with adjustable frequency we must select in the menu bar the option Generate/Tone, and we will be shown a dialog window where we will be able to select desired values for the parameters shown:
+To synthesize sounds with adjustable frequency we must select in the menu bar the option Generate/Tone, and we will be shown a dialog window where we will be able to select desired values for the parameters shown:

 [insert screenshot]